 - Almonds: Almonds possess a high concentration of Biotin, making them an ideal snack to consume when attempting to stimulate healthy hair growth.
 What many do not realize is that a handful of almonds each day can also impart important benefits upon hair health.
 Almonds possess high levels of Vitamin E and Magnesium, which have been shown to promote hair growth, increase hair thickness, and to help improve overall body function.
 Almonds also contain monounsaturated fats, which improve hair, skin, and nail health.

-- Sunflower Seeds: Sunflower seeds are not only a delicious snack, they are also extremely healthy and nutrient rich.
+- Sunflower Seeds: Sunflower seeds are not only a delicious snack, but they are also extremely healthy and nutrient-rich.
 Sunflower seeds contain Iron, Calcium, Vitamin E, Vitamin B, Magnesium, and Biotin, all of which offer different benefits that help promote healthy hair growth.

-- Cold Water Fish: Cold water fish is one of the best sources of naturally occurring Biotin available.
+- Cold Water Fish: Cold-water fish is one of the best sources of naturally occurring Biotin available.
 To add a quick boost of Biotin to your diet, integrate meals that incorporate sardines, tuna, salmon, trout, and herring.
-Not only are cold water fish rich in Biotin, they also possess high levels of Omega-3 fatty acids, which reduce the concentration of fat in the arteries, improve blood circulation, reduce bad cholesterol levels, and improve hair texture and strength.
-Because cold water fish are one of the most Biotin rich food sources available, they are an ideal food to consume when attempting to promote healthy hair growth.
+Not only are cold-water fish rich in Biotin, but they also possess high levels of Omega-3 fatty acids, which reduce the concentration of fat in the arteries, improve blood circulation, reduce bad cholesterol levels, and improve hair texture and strength.
+Because cold water fish is one of the most Biotin rich food sources available, they are an ideal food to consume when attempting to promote healthy hair growth.